 Blue is a 5 year old male cat.
 Blue originally lived with a woman who lived in a flat and bought him as a kitten, she pampered him with toys and treats and he was treated like a baby and was very spolit.
 The lady also had some mental health challenges which Blue picked up on, growing up and living in this environment with just one person and never going out affected Blue.
 He started to develop a kind of seperation anxiety if she wasn't there and would fly into a rage or if he wanted a treat or a toy, he goes 'crazy' for Dreamies and these must be avoided as they over stimulate him.
 In the end although she loved Blue she could not cope with his outbursts and we had to collect him from her home when he was two years old.

-After 4 months in the cattery Blue appeared to have calmed down and was adopted again by an adult home who had Blue for around 18 months before something suddenly triggered an outburst and he bit and scratched one of his owners quite badly.
-Now afraid of Blue they decided to return him to us.
+After 4 months in the cattery Blue appeared to have calmed down and was adopted again by an adult home who had Blue for around 18 months before something suddenly triggered an outburst and he bit and scratched one of his owners.
+Afraid of Blue they decided to return him to us.
 Since coming back into the centre Blue has displayed his temper a few times by making a lot of noise usually when he has wanted food or a toy.
 He is obviously a bit bored as well at the centre but did need some time to calm down again.
 Accommodated in one of our outdoor cattery pens there is lots for him to see but he needs space and a home.

 CORONAVIRUS COVID-19 SITUATION and cat adoptions.

 Following Government Guidance our Homing Centres are closed to visitors but we are able to rescue and rehome cats whilst following regulations.